ASP.NET Data Access - Recommended Resources

 - Using SQL Server Compact for ASP.NET Web Applications (MSDN).

-- Microsoft SQL Server: Database Product Samples (CodePlex site).
+- Microsoft SQL Server: Database Product Samples.
 Sample AdventureWorks databases.

-- Installing Sample Databases (CodePlex site).
+- Installing Sample Databases.
 In addition to the methods shown here, you can also download one of the sample .mdf files to the App_Data folder of a web project, convert the database to LocalDB, and create a LocalDB connection string.
 For information about how to do that, see How to: Upgrade to LocalDB.

 See also the following sections on working with SQL Server Express and LocalDB, and choosing between SQL Server and SQL Database.